webpack/webpack-cli/SERVE-OPTIONS-v4.md

   -d, --devtool <value>                               A developer tool to enhance debugging (false | eval | [inline-|hidden-|eval-][nosources-][cheap-[module-]]source-map).
   --no-devtool                                        Negative 'devtool' option.
   --entry <value...>                                  A module that is loaded upon startup.
 Only the last one is exported.
-  --extends <value...>                                Path to the configuration to be extended (only works when using webpack-cli).
   --mode <value>                                      Enable production optimizations or development hints.
   --name <value>                                      Name of the configuration.
 Used when loading multiple configurations.
   -o, --output-path <value>                           The output directory as **absolute path** (required).